-The Oscar award-winning director, Bong Joon-ho has won the hearts of many fans and critics with his out of the box story.
+The Oscar award-winning director, Bong Joon-ho, has won many fans and critics’ hearts with his out of the box story.
 Not only that, but this South Korean director has made many critically acclaimed movies as well.
 As of 2020, Ho has a net worth of $30 million.

 However, Ho has not disclosed his income and earnings to the public as of now.
 Despite the lack of transparency, we do not doubt that the director must be earning millions.
 And after the win, his worth is bound to increase.